 ● Food trays are being provided for new moms in the MBU.

-● Breastfeeding class in the unit is still running but only birth mother and baby attend (no partners) and only up to 3 participants.
+● Breastfeeding class in the unit is still running but only birth mother and baby attend, and only up to 3 participants.
+If there are less than 3 maternal patients, then partners may be allowed to attend.

 ● Midwives and public health nurses are still providing postpartum home-visits.
 Some may be done by phone or video, depending on your needs.